 Can tax exempt laws be neutral on religion?

-It’s possible that the application of a law like this one, in reality, cannot but take some stance on religion.
-Let’s imagine that the law were stated more simply, and all the examples that it gives were excluded.
+It’s possible that the application of a law like this one, in reality, must take some stance on religion.
+Let’s imagine that the law were stated more simply, and all the examples of charitable purposes were excluded.
 Imagine that it said that a charitable purposes for tax purposes “includes every charitable purpose, any matter beneficial to the community.”
 This, after all, is what it clearly means.
 It only mentions religion, education etc as examples of this general class of purposes.
-Now ask: Do such purposes include the purposes that make a church a church?
+Now ask: Does this definition include the purposes that make a church a church?
 Set aside things like feeding the poor, running employment training programs and so on.
 Just think of those things that are more or less unique to churches of one sort or another: Worshipping God, providing Christian teaching and Christian counsel.
 Add to the list if you need to, but you get the idea.
 The question only has two possible answers: Do these things provide benefit to the community?

 Granted, some people who reject religious belief will still say yes, because they take an anti-realist stance to religion.
 Regardless of the truth of its claims, they might think, religion offers moral guidance, hope and so forth.
 And as you’d expect, Christians themselves will be very likely to say yes.
 Of course these things are beneficial to people.
 Those who say “no” are almost certain to be people who reject religious belief.
 And it is obvious at once that to make this claim about these religious activities – that they offer no benefit to the community – is not religiously neutral.
 If Christianity is really true then the benefit to the community cannot be overstated.
 Churches share a way to be reconciled to God and have eternal life!
 If Christianity is false then it might offer benefit to the community, and it might not.
 But to say that these things do not benefit the community is to take the religious stance that Christianity is not true.